It's Not Living (If It's Not with You): Reception

 Brooke Bajgrowicz of Billboard called the music video a "dreamlike collage" and a "hallucination-filled '80s-style montage".
 She felt the video represents the disorientation and struggles associated with addiction.
 Grant Sharples of Alternative Press included "It's Not Living (If It's Not with You)" on his list of 10 music videos from the 1975 that should be made into feature-length films.
 He said the visual is preternaturally dark, calling it a brilliant homage to Stop Making Sense that metaphorically represents the difficulties of Healy's struggle with heroin withdrawal.
 Winston Cook-Wilson of Spin called the video a hallucinatory tribute to Stop Making Sense and compared it to Black Mirror, saying: "Perhaps Charlie Brooker should get in touch."
 Beth Casteel of Alternative Press also drew comparisons to Black Mirror.
 Jordan Darville of The Fader observed similarities to the concert film, specifically the large suits and "carefree vibes".
 Amy Smith of NME called the music video surreal, saying Healy's mannerisms are similar to Byrne's, while the backup dancers are nearly identical to those from Byrne's concert film.
 Ben Kaye of Consequence of Sound said the visual contains "all the quirky charm the band has really mastered" on A Brief Inquiry into Online Relationships.
 Braudie Blais-Billie of Pitchfork called it self-referential and surreal.
-Shahlin Graves of Coup de Main said the music video is excellent and specifically praised Adams' performance.
+Shahlin Graves of Coup de Main said the music video is excellent and specifically praised Adam Hann's performance.